The Future of Freshwater: Seawater Desalination Process & Benefits

 Step-by-step Reverse Osmosis Process:

-- High-pressure Pumping: The filtered water is then pressurized, usually between 55–80 bar (800–1200 psi), to push it through the RO membranes.
+- High-pressure Pumping: Thereafter, the purified water is pressurized (typically at 55-80 bar (800-1200 psi)) which forces the water through RO membranes.

-- Membrane Filtration: RO membranes allow only water molecules to pass through while rejecting dissolved salts and impurities.
+- Membrane Filtration: RO membranes provide filtration of water molecules giving rise to rejection of dissolved salts and impurities.

-- Brine Disposal: The concentrated salty by-product (brine) is returned to the ocean under controlled conditions or further treated to minimize environmental impact.
+- Brine Disposal: The concentrated salty product called brine is maintained back to the sea under regulated conditions or additional processed to as minimal impacts to the ocean.

 Advantages of Desalination of Seawater